gvaneyck/mahjong-ref/README.md

 * End of game
   * The game ends after all four players have been dealer at least once (East game, one round of dealers) or twice (South game, two rounds of dealers)
-  * The dealer (East seat) only changes if the dealer loses the hand/loses points
+  * The dealer (East seat) does not change if the dealer wins the hand, is in Tenpai when the wall runs out of tiles, or if there is a draw
   * If after the last dealer round no players have 30000 points, play continues until someone does